 The inner sheath extends down the hair shaft and finishes just before the opening of the hair’s oil gland, which is known as the sebaceous gland.
 Sometimes, it ends before the scent gland or the apocrine gland.
 Your outer sheath extends the way up from the base of the hair follicle to the gland.

-Your body automatically creates more sebum after you hit puberty, but these levels declines as we age, which is what causes dry, flaky hair and skin.
+Your body automatically creates more sebum after you hit puberty, but these levels decline as we age, which is what causes dry, flaky hair, and skin.
 Research shows that men don’t lose their sebum levels as much as women do during the aging process.

 Finally, your hair shaft consists of a hard protein called keratin that is made up of three layers.
 Ironically, keratin is actually dead.
 This means that the hair you see on top of your head is not alive.
 The first layer of the hair shaft is called the medulla.
 The second layer is the cortex, and the third is the cuticle.